Avoiding Expensive Pitfalls During the Site Selection Process

-Alexandra Segers, International Senior Account Executive/Program Manager, SSOE Group and Jeff Caldwell, Program Manager, SSOE Group (July 2011)
+Alexandra Segers, General Manager Southeast, SSOE Group and Jeff Caldwell, Program Manager, SSOE Group (July 2011)

 A lot hinges on finding just the right site for a facility.
 The search and selection must be based on long-term business goals and objectives rather than flashy incentives and tax breaks that don't consider the true "lay of the land" and the long-term operating needs of the facility.